 - About us

-In the laser display industry the term “laser module” stands for a device that emits a single static laser beam of single or multiple wavelength(s); or colours when we are talking here about visible spectrum of light.
+In the laser display industry the term “laser module” stands for a device that emits a single static laser beam of single or multiple wavelengths - or colours if we talk about the visible spectrum of light.

 The laser diode is quite a tiny electronic component that physically emits radiation.
 When it comes to semiconductor laser diodes, the radiation (light) they emit is coherent, meaning that emitted photons stick together and can form a laser beam.

 The laser diodes that we use for manufacturing of our diode laser modules come from companies such as Mitsubishi, Osram, Sony, Nichia etc.

 A laser module would include one or more laser diodes as well as some optical and electronic components that are used for running the diodes and beam shaping.
 All this is usually enclosed in a robust enclosure.

 The number of diodes used inside the module and its internal structure is set by module power output, laser beam parameters such us size (diameter) and divergence, and by other properties that are set by the application the laser module is intended for.